dariopellegrini/kdone-website/dto.md

    }
 ```

 Inside `read` DSL is specified the rule used to go from `Game` to `GameOutput`.
-It is possible to omit the rule and KDone will make the transfer automatically, using the classes attributes' name.
+It is possible to omit the rule and KDone will make the transfer automatically, using the class attributes' name.
 ```kotlin
 dto {
    read<GameOutput>()